fuckyoustan/Ultimate-Thermal-Destroyer/README.md

 - 🛡️ **Disables Thermal Protections**
 - 🧬 **Overrides TZCPU Configs**

-## ⚠️ BIG FAT WARNING
+## ⚠️ BIG WARNING
 - THIS MODULE KILLS YOUR DEVICE'S TEMP PROTECTION.
 - RISK OF OVERHEATING, MELTING YOUR GUTS, OR TURNING YOUR BATTERY INTO A BALLOON
 - IS 100% ON YOU, BUDDY.
-- USE WISELY AND KEEP AN EYE ON YOUR TEMPS – YOU’VE BEEN WARNED!
+- USE WISELY AND KEEP AN EYE ON YOUR TEMPS, YOU’VE BEEN WARNED!

 ## 🏁 Final Words
 If you’re the kind of person who thinks "safe" is just another word for slow, **Ultimate Thermal Destroyer** is your new best friend.